-Humus plays an important role in soil by retaining moisture, loosens heavy, sticky soils, adding body to light soils, helps improve drainage and soil aeration and encourages the increase and growth of soil organisms and help make nutrient components available to plants.
+Humus in soil plays an important role by retaining moisture, loosens heavy, sticky soils, adding body to light soils, helps improve drainage and soil aeration and encourages the increase and growth of soil organisms and help make nutrient components available to plants.

 In the past, adding barnyard manures assured humus always being added to soils.
 In most places, they are no longer readily available.
 Now gardeners must turn to other materials, such as dried manures, green manures, leafmold, sedge peats, peatmoss, and their own garden wastes.

 The garden wastes many gardeners today still fail to utilize is compost.
 Almost all gardens have room for a some type of compost bin tucked away behind shrubbery or the garage.

 Here grass clippings, weeds, leaves, old flowers, vegetable waste from the kitchen and plants can be layered in 4 to 6-inch layers.
 Keep layers flat, and on top of each layer spread garden soil.
 As little as 1/2-inch will inoculate the pile with the necessary decay bacteria.

 If you wish to hasten the decomposition, a generous dusting of any commercial fertilizer high in nitrogen can be added to enrich the resulting compost.